kathleen-coughlin/DCPS-COVID-Data/README.md

 # DCPS-COVID-Data

-I'm going to house the behind the scenes elements of my DCPS COVID tracking project here.
+I'm going to house the documents related to tracking COVID cases and resources within DCPS.